jekkilekki/reactnd-myreads/README.md

 ### Build

-To build the application and serve it on the website, the following changes were made to the original `dev` folder and files (i.e. revert them to get back to `dev` mode).
+To build the application and serve it on the website, the following changes need to be made to serve the app from a subfolder.

 #### `package.json`